ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 Began building dev tooling.
 Will help with providers, like a Web3.js.

-SSE almost up-to-date, ironing out bugs with Proto and Prism.
+SSZ almost up-to-date, ironing out bugs with Proto and Prysm.

-Should be up-to-date on [SimpleSerialize.com](https://simpleserialize.com/) for open online testing.
+Should be up-to-date on [SimpleSerialize.com](https://simpleserialize.com/) for easy online testing.

 We're working towards ensuring that BLS works properly in-browser as well.
 Some peculiar issues there, will keep you updated.